danielsboringfloppy/build/README.md

-# build
+# Daniel's Boring Floppy
-Build system for Daniel's boring floppy
+- Whole Operating System on a floppy disk